gcsluiac/Promoting-diversity-in-ecological-systems-through-toxin-production-Code-/README.md

 # Promoting-diversity-in-ecological-systems-through-toxin-production-Code-
-Code and data for manuscript titiled "Promoting diversity in ecological systems through toxin production "
+Code (2 ipynb files and 1 nb file) and data for manuscript titiled "Promoting diversity in ecological systems through toxin production "